for Cold Climate Housing and much more

 My Excel calculator above is easier to use, but the CWC tables are far more accurate taking into account different wood species as well as the difference in strength of incised or non-incised wood.
 So use my calculator to get an idea of what you want to do, and then go to the free CWC document to verify the details against the specific wood you have locally available before making your purchase.

-Keywords: Structure, Decks, Joist, Preserved Wood, Pressure Treated, Codes, Frost Heaving, Support, Span Tables, Footings, Beam, Frost
+Keywords: Structure, Decks, Joist, Preserved Wood, Pressure Treated, Frost Heaving, Codes, Support, Footings, Span Tables, Beam, Frost

 Article 2093